-Also a plaque is located near the water fountain in this garden when then Mayor Matthew Driscoll and Patrick Driscoll, Parks Commissioner presented this in recognition on the 90th anniversary of the Parks Department in 2007 for our service and contributions to the history of Syracuse Park System.
+Also a plaque, located near the water fountain in this garden when then Mayor Matthew Driscoll and Patrick Driscoll, Parks Commissioner presented this in recognition on the 90th anniversary of the Parks Department in 2007 for your service and contributions to the history of Syracuse Park System.

 This article updates the All-American Rose Selections (AARS) and Mills Rose Garden information that is in the original 2004 edition of "Thornden Park: A Historical Review" and also includes awards and other recognitions of the Mills Rose Garden.
 For the complete five page original 2004 history article, go to the SRS website, Syracuse Rose Society.
 Click on "Mills Rose Garden", and page down to "History of the E. M. Mills Rose Garden and Thornden Park".
-Photos by May Frances Piraino.